 Ankara Agreement - ECAA - A brief history and the ‘standstill clause’

 The ECAA with Turkey – the Ankara Agreement – is a hidden backwater of the immigration rules, unchartered by many experienced immigration professionals.
-However obscure, these provisions have facilitated the establishment of extensive numbers of successful businesses, created opportunities for employment, and have contributed to vibrant communities throughout the UK and Europe.
+However obscure, these provisions have facilitated the establishment of extensive numbers of successful businesses by Turkish Businessperson visa holders, created opportunities for employment, and have contributed to vibrant communities throughout the UK and Europe.

 A brief history of the Ankara Agreement – and the ‘standstill clause’